tufts-digital-collections-archives/aspace-cuid-plugin/README.md

       cd /path/to/archivesspace
       scripts/setup-database.sh

-The migration puts a uniquness constraint on the archival_object.component_id field.
-Since this constraint did not previously exists, the process looks for duplicate component_id's and modifies them by appending a sequence number. **If you don't want this to happen** you must check your data to ensure there are no duplicate component_id values in the archival_object table prior to installing the plugin.
+The migration puts a uniqueness constraint on the archival_object.component_id field.
+Since this constraint did not previously exist, the process looks for duplicate component_ids and modifies them by appending a sequence number. **If you don't want this to happen** you must check your data to ensure there are no duplicate component_id values in the archival_object table prior to installing the plugin.